Wildlife Warriors - Anti-Poaching Training

 - Administration fee ($40)

-This anti-poaching programme gives volunteers an in-depth understanding of conservation strategies, ethics and practices.
-You will gain experience in the critical environmental factors involved in successful wildlife protection and long term conservation, focusing on South Africaβs iconic and endangered rhino population.
+Our anti-poaching programme gives volunteers an in-depth understanding of conservation strategies, ethics and practices.
+You will gain experience of the critical environmental factors involved in successful wildlife protection and long term conservation, focusing on South Africa’s iconic and endangered rhino population.

-The goal is to share an appreciation for the challenges facing those who dedicate their lives to anti-poaching, and for you gain anΒ in-depth understanding of conservationΒ solutions.
+The goal is to share an appreciation for the challenges facing those who dedicate their lives to anti-poaching, and for you to gain an in-depth understanding of what it takes to protect wildlife.

-This is a short but immersive wildlife course based in the heart of the African bush, where you have the opportunity to actively contribute to the protection of vulnerable species.
+This is a short but immersive wildlife course based in the heart of the African bush, where you have the opportunity to learn about the conservation and protection of vulnerable species.

-Poaching of Africaβs rhino increased 10-fold between 2001 and 2016 and consequently this ancient animal again faces extinction.
+Poaching of Africa’s rhinos increased 10-fold between 2001 and 2016, and once again this ancient animal faces extinction.
+This makes the work of anti-poaching organizations, and the need to apprehend poachers, more important than ever.
 In 2007 there were just 13 rhino poached in South Africa; by the end of 2017 that number had risen to 1,028, with the illegal killing of rhinos spreading from South Africa into neighbouring Mozambique, Zimbabwe and Namibia.

 Increasingly, private organisations and individuals are supporting the Department of Environmental Affairs in focusing on rhino protection and security, in the hope that the species may be left in peace to thrive once again.

-The bush school has been running for more than 20 years, and your instructor has more than 30 years of experience in specialist anti-poaching training and guiding.
+The Bush School has been running for more than 20 years, and your instructor has more than 30 years of experience in specialist anti-poaching training and guiding.
 His experience, qualifications and training are the culmination of decades of learning during his time in the South African Special Forces and South African Police Service.
 His specialist area of knowledge is dangerous game, and he has instructed on bush survival and anti-poaching courses for many years.
-His bush school is accredited by the South African Wildlife Society and the Department of Environmental Affairs, and all staff are leading training providers, responsible for the instruction and ongoing advanced training of rangers, conservationists and students from around the globe.
+His bush school is accredited by the South African Wildlife Society and the Department of Environmental Affairs, and all staff are leading training providers, responsible for the instruction and ongoing advanced training of ranger units, conservationists and students from around the globe.

 Who should join this course?

-No wildlife experience is necessary, but a passion for the outdoors, an adventurous spirit and a desire to contribute to the protection of endangeredΒ and vulnerable animals are absolutely required.
+No wildlife experience is necessary, but a passion for the outdoors, an adventurous spirit and a desire to learn about the protection of endangered and vulnerable animals are required.
 You should be able to communicate reasonably well in spoken English.

 What special equipment do I need to bring?